-Note down the following tips to make sure that you get the best rehabilitation program for your personal benefits.
+Note down the following tips to make sure that you get the best rehabilitation program for your loans.

 1 - Never enter into a verbal rehabilitation agreement

 It is necessary to make the agreement in a written format.
 This would be documented and used for future purposes.
-Confusions regarding what was said and agreed upon can be omitted.
+Confusions regarding what was said and agreed upon can be omitted with a written agreement.

 2 - Make sure to not include mistakes in your written application

 Critical details including monthly payment details and more are included in your student loan rehabilitation application form.
-It is necessary to carefully add details in the application form regarding these details.
+It is necessary to carefully add details in the application form regarding these.

 3 - Make sure that you are aware of the collection costs in the collection agency